-A complete list of all defined arrays is produces.
-The dimensions of each array are given.
+A complete list of all defined arrays is produced.
+The dimensions of each array is given.
 The arrays are listed in the following order: all real arrays in the order they were defined, all integer arrays in the order they were defined, all string arrays in the order they were defined.
-Only arrays that have been defined by the program are listed, not arrays that appear in the program but have not been used.
-The type of each array is indicated by the appropriate type marker! for real, % for integer, \$ for string.
+The type of each array is indicated by the appropriate type marker: ! for real, % for integer, \$ for string.

-|arrays VECTOR!
+Example: |arrays VECTOR!
 (9) A\$ (13,6)

-Related commands: FNS.VARS
+Related commands: FNS, VARS